It’s going to be difficult.

 The 3 possibilities after sending your pitch

-Once you email the pitch, ideally, you should receive a reply.
+Once you email the pitch to the site owner, ideally, you should receive a reply.

 i.
 If the editor accepts your article idea, then start writing.